All of this has implications for Customer Management and value creation.

 In addition, weather influences how we purchase.
 In periods of cold or extreme heat, consumers are more likely to stay at home or by the poolside, reducing footfall and sales in physical stores.
 But whereas heat can be a disincentive from shopping, even online, cold weather can turn people’s thoughts to nesting or holidays.
 The BRC / Met Office research found that wet or cold days can see a 12% increase in website traffic for furniture retailers.

 Smart brands will use data, analytics and social listening to understand how weather affects their sales traffic, both physical and online.
-But beware of relying on old data: the mass shift to digital interactions during the pandemic means that consumer behaviours during a 2021 heatwave could be different to those of the 2019 heatwave.
+But beware of relying on old data: the mass shift to digital interactions during the pandemic means that consumer behaviours during the heatwaves of 2021 and 2022 could be different to those of the 2019 heatwave.

 - IT’S NOT JUST ABOUT SALES AND SPEND